 Feeding America estimates that approximately 10.9% of York County residents are food insecure.
 As many as 47% of the estimated 47,748 food insecure individuals residing in York County do not qualify for federal/state funded food pantries, SNAP benefits or free school meals access.
 The annual income limit for SNAP eligibility in Pennsylvania is $38,880 for a family of four; yet a livable annual wage in York County for a family of four with two working parents is estimated at $59,321.
 This gap between the income threshold for SNAP and other federal/state funded food assistance programs and the income associated with a livable wage is commonly referred to as the “food gap.”
 Families in the “food gap” often struggle to eat nutritious, health promoting meals without the benefit of traditional food assistance programs.

 York Fresh Food Farms is on the front lines of increasing access to fresh, healthy food in the City of York.
 Our vegetables are grown organically and affordably priced; we are growing food in York City for York City.

-York Fresh Food Farms has plans to start operating a Mobile Produce Market in 2018 – a shuttle bus customized into a farm-stand-on-wheels that will deliver direct-to-consumer sales and accept SNAP/EBT.
-The Mobile Produce Market will follow a regular schedule with stops throughout the City of York to provide under-served neighborhoods, and city residents with limited transportation, high quality, affordable, organically grown produce.
-The Mobile Produce Market operation will address food access inequities and spread the word about nutritious, good tasting fruits and vegetables and eating healthy.
+York Fresh Food Farms began its Mobile Produce Market operations in 2018.
+The Mobile Produce Market follows a regular schedule with stops throughout the City of York to provide under-served neighborhoods, and city residents with limited transportation, high quality, affordable, organically grown produce.
+The Mobile Produce Market operation addresses food access inequities and spreads the word about the importance of nutrition & eating delicious fruits and vegetables to encourage healthy, urban lifestyles.